opendaylight/integration-packaging/docs/packaging-releases.rst

 ---------------

 The puppet-opendaylight Rakefile, which drives our functional Beaker tests, needs to be updated when a new ODL major release comes out.
-It pulls the latest from the <release>-devel Nexus repo (for a diffrent value for <release> on each puppet-opendaylight branch), so it does not need to be updated for new SRs.
+It does not need to be updated for SRs because it pulls the latest from the <release>-devel Nexus repo (for a diffrent value for <release> on each puppet-opendaylight branch).

-The default param in manafests/params.pp and rspec-puppet unit/acceptance tests throughout the repo also need to be updated only for major versions, not SRs.
+The default rpm_repo param in manafests/params.pp and rspec-puppet unit/acceptance tests throughout the repo also need to be updated.
+They track the latest CD pipelines, so they need to be updated when new branches are cut and CD repos initiated.

 Updating Ansible
 ----------------